antonychiu2/mobb-bamboo-integration/README.md

 To integrate with Snyk, you  will also need to generate a Snyk API Key.
 This can be achieved by following this [guide](https://docs.snyk.io/snyk-api/authentication-for-api) from Snyk documentation.

-## Loading Credentials into the CircleCI Project
+## Loading Credentials into the Bamboo Project

 At this point, we should have 3 API keys ready:
 * GitHub Personal Access Token (PAT)